Proxmox-Cloud/pve_cloud/docs/bootstrap.md

 # Setup/Bootstrap

-You need a development machine with the following tools/packages installed:
+You need a deployment machine that meets the following requirements:

+* preferably apt based package manager (debian,ubuntu)
-* python3 + virtual env
+* python3 (+ recommended virtual env)
 * docker
 * terraform
-* kubectl / helm
+* kubectl / helm ( version `>=3` )
 * yq (mikefarah)
+* direnv (.envrc files for terraform conf/auth)
 * (nfs-common) if you want to use caching

+You also need a proxmox cluster (standalone is fine) with the following minimum requirements:

-Aswell as a proxmox cluster you have root access via ssh to the hosts.
+* access via ssh key to the root user (`~/.ssh/authorized_keys`)
+* seperate free vlan (proxmox cloud runs its own mandatory dhcp)
+* 4 cores
+* 32 gb of ram
+* 500 gb of free disk space for vms
+* subnet with at least 20 free allocatable addresses (accessible from the development machine)

 ## Bootstrap

 Create a repository for your cloud instance for example company-xyz-cloud and setup your environment:

-* it is recommended to create a venv `python3 -m venv ~/.pve-cloud-venv` and activate `source ~/.pve-cloud-venv/bin/activate`
+* create a venv `python3 -m venv ~/.pve-cloud-venv` and activate `source ~/.pve-cloud-venv/bin/activate`
 * install `pip install ansible==9.13.0`
 * create `requirements.yaml` in your repository like this:
 ```yaml